ipld/go-ipld-prime/README.md

 There is no explicit deprecation timeline for the earlier golang IPLD libraries, but you should expect new features *here*, rather than in those libraries.

+Be advised that faculties for dealing with unixfsv1 data are still limited.
+You can find some tools in the [go-ipld-prime-proto](https://github.com/ipld/go-ipld-prime-proto/) repo, but be sure to read the caveats and limitations in that project's readme.
+We're happy to accept major PRs on this topic, though, if you who is reading this wants to fix this faster than wait for us :)

 Change Policy